ayushpaharia/People-directory-react-native/readme.md

 - [x] 5.
 Open detail modal - when clicking on a person, a modal should be opened displaying the following informations: full name, email, phone, cell phone, picture.

-- [ ] 6.
+- [x] 6.
 Fix SectionList's headers.
 People dictionary needs to be wrapped by the first character of their last name.

-- [ ] 7.
-Implement basic image caching.